bettermathematics/bettermathematics.github.io/CONTRIBUTING.md

 2. **Create the course Markdown file.**

-   Once you've added the course to the `_data/courses.yml` course, you need to make a Markdown file for the course.
+   Once you've added the course to the `_data/courses.yml` file, you need to make a Markdown file for the course.

    Navigate to the sub-folder under [`_sections`](https://github.com/bettermathematics/bettermathematics.github.io/tree/master/_sections) for the year your course typically runs in, and create a Markdown file using the lowercase course acronym.